syncfusion-content/wpf-docs/wpf/XlsIo/Worksheet-Cells-Manipulation.md

 XlsIO enables you to get the range of cells used in a given sheet.
 This helps you to apply the same format to all the cells used in the worksheet.
 You can also get the first row/column, last row/column, and number of rows/columns used in the sheet by using the various methods of IRange.

-> Note: By default, XlsIO considers a cell as used, even when there exists some formatting.
+N> By default, XlsIO considers a cell as used, even when there exists some formatting.
 You can disable this behavior, and make XlsIO consider a cell as used, only when there exists data, by using the UsedRangeIncludesFormatting property.

 The following code example is used to format the Used Range.
 {% highlight C# %}